dtcooper/tomato/README.md

       or preloaded sample JSON/assets downloaded from S3
 - [ ] Login interstitial to populate with demo data
 - [ ] Integrated Twilio call board
+- [ ] Single app client lock (ie only ONE client per username/password)'
+- [ ] Way to parse filename into rotator, start/end date

 ## License